ThompsonBethany01/Predicting-Diabetes-Onset/README.md

 ### Conclusions
 Glucose had the highest impact on modeling, followed by age and BMI.
 However, only one cluster subgroup was significantly important in the final model, which was a cluster based on glucose.
 Next steps include creating different clusters to improve model performance.

 The final model chosen was a random forest with max depth of 5.
 The model not only performed best on accuracy (predicting patient Outcome correctly) but also on positive case recall and precision (predicting a patient Outcome of diabetic correctly).
-This is important because the longer a diabeti patient goes with a diagnosis, the more complications can arise, such as blindness and limb amputation.
+This is important because the longer a diabetic patient goes without a diagnosis, the more complications can arise such as blindness and limb amputation.

 ## How to Reproduce
 1. ~Go over this Readme.md file.~ ✅